Basic Student Shopping List

 If you're purchasing a used computer or bringing one from home, be sure to check OIT’s Supported Software and Hardware lists to make sure it's supportable.

-For most students, Chromebooks are likely not suitable as replacement for a laptop during their college career at CU Boulder.
-Chromebooks only offer an expanded web browser experience and do not currently support the installation and use many of the software programs required by some classes.
+For most students, Chromebooks, iPads and other tablets are likely not suitable as replacement for a laptop during their college career at CU Boulder.
+These devices offer a limited application experience for software programs required by some classes.

 Connecting to the Internet